infojunkie/MantisBT-Slack/README.md

             )

 * You can specify which bug fields appear in the Slack notifications.
 Edit the *plugin_Slack_columns* configuration option for this purpose.
 Follow the instructions on the plugin configuration page.

+# Development
+You can run a local development environment using Docker Compose:
+- `docker-compose build && docker-compose up`
+- Open http://localhost:8080/admin/install.php and install the database (using Admin credentials `root` / `root`)
+- Login to Mantis using `administrator` / `root`
+- Enable Slack plugin at http://localhost:8080/manage_plugin_page.php